• Skip to primary navigation

 And while we're on the topic, consider whether you want to add berry bushes and fruit trees to your plans.
 These options could give you more options for seed saving and food preservation to keep your family well stocked.

-Considering the types of vegetables, fruit trees, herbs and berry bushes you plan to grow, you must first determine their individual spacing needs.
+Calculating the space needed to grow plants is an important first step when starting homestead gardening.
+Considering the types of vegetables, fruit trees, herbs and berry bushes you plan to grow, first figure out their individual spacing needs.

 Additionally, if you plan to use companion planting techniques or vertical growing spaces such as trellises or stakes, consider this when calculating total area needed.

-Remember the Weeding!
+Remember the Weeding

 When homestead gardening, vegetable gardening, and even container gardening, think about your own access to each plant.
+And think about who'll do the weeding!

 True, you do need enough space for companion plants to thrive.
 However, you also need to get in there and pull weeds when vegetable gardening, whether you're growing in rows, containers, or raised beds.
+If you still have kids at home, consider adding weeding to their homeschool gardening activities!

-Consider how large each plant will get at maturity.
+Also, take into account how large each plant will get at maturity.
 Then make sure that it has enough space around it so that other plants won’t be overcrowded or shaded out by tall plants or fruit trees.
 So make sure you can weed, water, and give the plants enough room to thrive.

 Tip: Using vertical spaces for hanging baskets can help maximize yields from limited areas while keeping things neat and organized.
-Trellises can be used for vining crops like tomatoes or cucumbers while staking tall-growing varieties like corn can help them stay upright without taking up too much extra ground area.
+Trellises can be used for vining crops like tomatoes or cucumbers, while staking tall-growing varieties like corn can help them stay upright without taking up too much extra ground area.

 Homestead Gardening with a Cold Frame

 A cold frame is like a mini greenhouse, made with a wooden or metal frame and a clear lid.
 It traps heat from the sun and keeps plants warm.
+And a greenhouse is like a big glasshouse where you can grow plants all year round.

 Both options require some planning and work, but they can help you extend your growing season and keep on vegetable gardening through the winter months.